Walk 21 – the ascent of Komarča to Črna jezero and the Triglav Lakes Valley, from a Walking Guide to Slovenia.

 Public transport – The Slap Savica car park can be reached by bus from mid-June until the end of Septmber.
 Alternatively, catch a bus to Ukance (Bohinj Zlatorog) and follow the signed path to the Slap Savica car-park and the start of the walk.

-- Click here for up to date bus timetables from Bled to Slap Savica.
+- Click here for up to date bus timetables to and around Bohinj Bistrica.

 - Click here for language help reading timetables.

 Car parking in Bohinj – there is a parking charge at all car-parks beside or near Lake Bohinj.
 For more details see, our Bohinj information page.

 Nearest Town/Village – Bohinjska Bistrica.
 In the town and nearby villages, including Ribčev Laz there is a wide range of hotels, apartments, guesthouses and rooms plus there are a couple of camping sites – Camp Danica at Bohinjska Bistrica is our favourite.
 The town also has a good range of shops too.

 Please leave a comment below, or contact us, if you have some up to date information that you think might be useful or any suggestions to improve Slovenia-walking.